rperper/lsxdp/README.md

 Using the library
 -----------------
 See the test program test/testxdp.c for an example.
 You should be able to compile it.
 But MUCH more comprehensive testing can be done in the LSQUIC programs http_server and http_client.
 At this time you need to use the latest `xdp` branch to get support.

+Besides the liblsxdp.a static library, you must also link your program with libelf and libz (-lelf, -lz).

+xdpsock_kern.o needs to be in the same directory as your program as it gets loaded at run-time.

 The xdp and QUIC code has been heavily modified to best support the virtio-net driver used with most VMs.
 While you can use other drivers, the best speed is with virtio-net.
 However, you need to have the number of CPUs be less than the number of queues hardcoded into the driver.
 My experience so far seems that 4 is the best.
 Note that you need to listen on ALL queues with that driver, which means you need to use the -V option in http_server to accept requests.